 - Determining who will be responsible for completing specific cleaning tasks

-- Clearly communicate cleaning responsibilities to all parties and create a tracking system
+- Clearly communicate cleaning responsibilities to all parties and create forms or a system for tracking

 PLANNING FOR CLEANLINESS = SUCCESS

-The good news is that there is a way to easily see consistent results in the form of a clean, safe, and appealing space – you need a cleaning schedule.
-They’re easy to create, easy to implement, and easy to track.
-Use this step-by-step guide to create yours today and start reaping the reward of happier customers and happier employees.
+The good news is that there is a way to easily see consistent results in the form of a clean, safe, and appealing space.
+Use the step-by-step guide above to create yours today and start reaping the reward of happier customers and happier employees.